ciaraosull/project-3-mastermind/README.md

     ![Name Screen](/assets/images/name-screenshot.png)

 * However, if the user presses anything other than inputting R or P an error will appear.
 This game will accept capital R or small r and capital P or small p because the user's input is changed to lowercase when inputted by using the .lower method.
-The error message is in red to highlight to them that what was entered was incorrect and instructions on what to do and to try enter R or P again.
+The error message is in red to highlight to them that what was entered was incorrect and instructions on what to do and to try to enter R or P again.

     ![Rules Error Screenshot](/assets/images/rules-error-screenshot.png)